cysouw/diathesis/text/c04_summaryEpi.md

 ### *Permissivkontinuativ* (*lassen+Partizip*)

 The ~~Permissivkontinuativ~~ (full discussion in [@sec:participles-lassen-durative]) uses the light verb *lassen* with a participle [@next].
-The name establishes a connection to the *Permissivkausativ* (see [@sec:summary-permissivkausativ]), while highlighting the fact that semantically this construction is a continuative.
+The name establishes a connection to the *Permissiv­kau­sativ* (constructed with an infinitive, see [@sec:summary-permissivkausativ]), while highlighting the fact that semantically this construction is a continuative.
 It expresses the permission of the subject for a transitive action to continue.

 ::: ex
 - Ich schalte den Fernseher ein.